 If you’re one of the 60% of people who never learned to sew, you can still find creative ways to express your unique style and personalize your clothes.
 For anyone who prioritizes originality when it comes to fashion, try a DIY approach to set your outfit apart from the crowd.
 One of the easiest ways to customize your wardrobe is by taking items you no longer wear or found in a thrift store, and adding something of your own to it.
 A plain t-shirt, tote bag, or pair of jeans can become the canvas for your artistic vision with just a small amount of effort, ingenuity, and these No-Sew Hacks for Personalizing Your Clothing and Accessories.

 No-Sew Hacks for Personalizing Your Clothing and Accessories

 Screen printing your own design on your clothing gives you the power to create bold statement pieces that precisely convey the message you’re trying to share with the world.
 The process of screen printing involves transferring an image onto fabric using a stencil and thick layers of ink.
-Whether you’re printing an abstract art piece, a picture of your cat or boldfaced text with a poignant political slant, printing your own designs lets your clothing speak for you.
-If you’re in a band, throwing a bachelorette party or commemorating an event, customized printed t-shirts help can help bring everyone together and serve as a lifelong momento.
-Screen printing machines are available at different price points, and can be a low-cost investment that will reduce your spending on clothing in the long-run.
+Whether you’re printing an abstract art piece, a picture of your cat, or boldfaced text with a poignant political slant, printing your own designs lets your clothing speak for you.
+A customized printed t-shirt with dye sublimation printing can serve as a lifelong memory for any band, bachelorette party, or celebration.
+Screen printing machines are available at different price points, and can be a low-cost investment that will reduce your spending on clothing in the long run.